Tunisia's suspended parliament defies president in vote against his measures | Politics

 Tunisia's suspended parliament defies president in vote against his measures

-Some 124 MPs out of the total 217 attended the online session, their first since Saied's intervention last summer, and 116 voted against the "exceptional measures" he has used since July to brush aside the 2014 democratic constitution and govern himself, deputy speaker Tarek Ftiti said.
-The move represents parliament's most direct challenge to Saied, who has dismissed it as being "of the past" and said on Monday a session would be illegal, issuing a stern warning that forces would confront "those who pushed Tunisians to fight".
+The online session was the first attempted by parliament since Saied suspended it in July and moved to one-man rule in a move his foes called a coup, and he accused those who took part of "a conspiracy against the security of the state".
+Some 124 MPs out of the total 217 attended the online session and 116 voted against the "exceptional measures" Saied has used since July, brushing aside the 2014 democratic constitution, deputy speaker Tarek Ftiti said.

-Tunisian parliamentarians voted on Wednesday to repeal presidential decrees suspending their chamber and giving Kais Saied near total power, openly defying him in an online session, although he dismissed their meeting as illegal.
-Some 124 MPs out of the total 217 attended the online session, their first since Saied's intervention last summer, and 116 voted against the "exceptional measures" he has used since July to brush aside the 2014 democratic constitution and govern himself, deputy speaker Tarek Ftiti said.
+Tunisia's political crisis escalated on Wednesday as members of the suspended parliament met online in defiance of President Kais Saied, voting to repeal decrees that have given him near total power, and he responded by dissolving the chamber.
+The online session was the first attempted by parliament since Saied suspended it in July and moved to one-man rule in a move his foes called a coup, and he accused those who took part of "a conspiracy against the security of the state".

 The meeting started after an hour's delay.
 Reuters journalists and other people in Tunis said the connection to Zoom and Teams applications had stopped working temporarily shortly before the meeting was due to begin.
 Speaking on the private Radio Mosaique, Communications Technology Minister Nizar Ben Neji denied that any applications had been disabled with the aim of disrupting the parliament session. "